AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Self-Insurance

 Arizona allows self-insurance if you own more than 10 vehicles.
-The minimum required collateral is $90,000.
-However, most people will go the standard personal car insurance route.
+The Director of the Department of Transportation issues the minimum required collateral, it depends on the value of your vehicles and other factors.12 However, most people will go the standard personal car insurance route.

 Car Inspection Requirements